mishrarohit10/blogAPI/README.md

     cd app
     uvicorn main:app --reload
 ```
-    Open your web browser and navigate to 'http://localhost:8000/docs' to access the **Swagger UI**.
+    Open your web browser and navigate to http://localhost:8000/docs to access the 'Swagger UI'.
 This interactive documentation provides detailed information about the available endpoints and allows you to make requests directly.

 # Create User